liz-onward/ExportURDF/Fusion360/README.md

 In a Fusion360 environment, you can run the script by following these steps:
 1. Open the Fusion360 application.
 2. Use `Shift + S` to open the Scripts and Add-ins dialog.
-3. Click the green `+` icon to add a new script.
+3. Click the green `+` icon to open the Fusion360 script folder.
-4. Copy the `Fusion360` folder into the script folder.
+4. Copy the `Fusion360` folder from inside this repository into the Fusion360 script folder.
 5. Run the `FusionURDF` script by clicking the `Run` button.

 ## Roadmap